-Twenty-two years have passed since the African nation of Rwanda found itself caught in a civil war between the Hutu and Tsutsi tribes.
+Twenty-two years have passed since the African nation of Rwanda found itself caught in a civil war between the Hutu and Tutsi tribes.
 Tensions between the two had been simmering beneath the surface for many years and when things finally came to a head in April, 1994, the conflict escalated into a full-scale genocide.
 Rwandan society had been shaped on ethnic grounds under the colonial governments imposed by German and Belgian settlers resulting in jealousy, mistrust and unfortunately, ethnic cleansing.
 The tragedy ranks high among the worst cases of large-scale genocide in history.
-One of the survivors, Immaculee Ilibagiza, decided to record her memories following the war and they have been turned into this chilling account of the horrors of the holocaust.
-The book was a New York Times bestseller upon its release and remains a crucial part of Rwandan and world history.
+One of the survivors, Immaculee Ilibagiza, decided to record her memories following the war and they have been turned into this chilling account of the horrors of the holocaust and the incredible effort by her and others to stay alive in the midst of what could only be described as hell.
+The book became a New York Times bestseller upon its release and remains a testament to the tragedy of Rwanda more than two decades later.